asphytheghoul/Baraat/README.md

 - We can see here that the model is sensitive to the prompts that are being passed to it and this is a feature prevelant in a wide variety of LLMs today.
 We aim to train our suite of models for a longer period of time with evaluation steps.
 - The project is being worked on actively and is currently undergoing an update.
 All utility files are provided in the source directory.

+## Future Scope 🔜

+### Extending Support for Images and Audio

+In the future, we aim to expand Project Baarat's capabilities beyond text to include support for images and audio, enabling multimodal learning techniques.

+### Pipeline for Dataset Cleaning

+We plan to develop a pipeline for dataset cleaning, leveraging small models like [stabilityai/stablelm-zephyr-3b](https://huggingface.co/stabilityai/stablelm-zephyr-3b) or [microsoft/phi-2](https://huggingface.co/microsoft/phi-2) for automated data cleaning processes.

+### Enhanced Reasoning Ability in Fine-Tuning

+We intend to introduce an additional step in fine-tuning to enhance the model's reasoning ability, integrating techniques for logical reasoning and inferencin using datasets like [meta-math/MetaMathQA](https://huggingface.co/datasets/meta-math/MetaMathQA) or [microsoft/orca-math-word-problems-200k](https://huggingface.co/datasets/microsoft/orca-math-word-problems-200k).
+We plan to release translated versions of the datasets to facilitate research in mathematical reasoning and question answering across diverse linguistic communities.

 ## Contribute to Project Baarat 🛠️